amanlai/stack-overflow-answers/data-manipulation/pandas/convert-string-to-datetime/readme.md

 #### Setting the correct `format=` is much faster than letting pandas find out<sup>1</sup>

-Long story short, passing the correct `format=` from the beginning as in [chrisb's post](https://stackoverflow.com/a/26763793/19123103) is much faster than letting pandas figure out the format, especially if the format contains **time** component.
-The runtime difference for dataframes greater than 10k rows is huge (~25 times faster, so we're talking like a couple minutes vs a few seconds).
+If the column contains a **time** component and you know the format of the datetime/time, then passing the format explicitly would significantly speed up the conversion.
+There's barely any difference if the column is only date, though.
+In my project, for a column with 5 millions rows, the difference was huge: ~2.5 min vs 6s.

+It turns out explicitly specifying the format is about 25x faster.
+The following runtime plot shows that there's a huge gap in performance depending on whether you passed format or not.

 All valid format options can be found at https://strftime.org/.

 [![perfplot][1]][1]